Here are my recommendations for a good-quality Te Araroa Gear list. The Te Araroa is known for being hard on gear, with lots of rain and mud.

 But will Trail Running Shoes make your feet happier?

-You have a choice of wearing Lightweight Hiking Boots, Lightweight Shoes or Trail Runners.
+You have a choice of wearing Lightweight Hiking Boots, Lightweight Shoes, or Trail Runners.
 There are pros and cons for each.
 I wore trail runners but found they performed poorly in the muddy conditions.
 Hiking boots put too much stress on your feet during the long road walk sections and lightweight hiking shoes don’t perform as well during mud.
 So which is best?

 The answer is, there is no answer.
-I hiked in trail runners and they performed very well on all sections of trail except the very muddy sections on the North Island.
+I hiked with trail runners and they performed very well on all sections of the trail except the very muddy sections on the North Island.
 In particular the mud near the very northern sections of the trail and the Tarraroa Range in the southern section of the North Island.
 The mud and tree roots destroyed my trail runners.

 Here are my 3 recommendations for the best shoes and boots for the Te Araroa hikers with wide feet.

-Here are my 3 recommendations for the best shoes and boots for the Te Araroa hikers with narrow to feet.
+Here are my 3 recommendations for the best shoes and boots for the Te Araroa hikers with narrow feet.

 Don’t forget a good pair of hiking socks.
 I like the New Zealand which you can easily pick up online in NZ.
 If coming from overseas then Darn Tough Socks are one of the best options.